mattbdean/CyanideViewer/README.md

  + A pure-Java implementation of an unofficial Cyanide and Happiness API using Jsoup
  + An intuitive user interface
- + The ability to get random comics
+ + View random comics
  + Download and favorite comics

 ##Upcoming features
- + RSS reader to send notifications on when a new C&H comic comes out
+ + Notifications when new comics come out
- + Pull-to-refresh functionality to get the latest comic
  + Android 2.2+ support
  + Night mode